wordaligned/ask-for-a-pay-rise/README.md

    $ python pay-rise-please.py

 I've also [published a version](./index.js) to run on Amazon's Alexa voice computing platform.
 The backend is an AWS lambda function which uses the Alexa SDK.
-The frontend is an Alexa Skill.
+The frontend is an Alexa Skill which you can [download for free](https://www.amazon.co.uk/Mr-Pay-rise-please/dp/B07417SK8N).

 ![Perec](./images/perec512.jpg)